kamal0803/SMS-Message-Spam-Classifier/README.md

 # SMS Message Spam Classifier

-Developed a spam classifier model to classify spam SMS messages using the popular Naive Baye's algorithm from scratch.
+A spam classifier model to classify spam SMS messages using the popular Naive Baye's algorithm from scratch.

 ## Approach
 A spam classifier model was built to classify spam SMS messages using the popular Naive Baye's algorithm from scratch.